Herkata/spaceship_titanic/README.md

-# Spaceship Titanic Kaggle Competition
+# Spaceship Titanic Kaggle Competition Submission

-Welcome to the Spaceship Titanic Kaggle Competition!
-This repository contains code and resources for participating in the competition.
+This repository contains code and resources to showcase my submission to the above mentioned competition.

 ## Overview